screenshotone/jssdk/README.md

 It takes minutes to start taking screenshots.
 Just [sign up](https://screenshotone.com/) to get access and secret keys, import the client, and you are ready to go.

+The SDK client is synchronized with the latest [screenshot API options](https://screenshotone.com/docs/options/).

 ## Installation

 ```shell